Syahi: Producing the latticework

-The process from the application of the first layer of glue and the finesse in adding the subsequent layers of syahi is the main determinant in the resulting tonal purity of the instrument and also of the longevity of the layers.
+The process from the application of the first layer of glue and the finesse in adding the subsequent layers of syahi is the main determinant of the resulting tonal purity of the instrument and also of the longevity of the layers.

 Once the preliminary leatherskin 'Puri' is fastened onto the face of the tabla, the craftsman applies the glue in a circle on the surface leaving a half-inch margin from the 'Chati'.
 When the glue is about to set, the syahi is applied in a 2–3 mm thick layer over the glue with small spikes in the syahi layer.
 Once the syahi is semi-hardened and not yet dry, the rubbing with the stone begins.
 The rubbing continues till it removes the spikes and a coarse surface results.
 On this, layers are then added in reducing concentric circles, each half to one mm thick.
 The essence lies in beginning the rubbing before the syahi completely hardens and continuing it till the surface is nearly dry when the new layer is added.
 The rubbing and its proper technique ensures that the layers are each uniformly thick, tapering slightly at the edges to smoothly merge in the layer below.

 The process of rubbing generates heat in the paste applied and achieves the function of drying the paste and also the frictional vibration of the surface with the stone results in a fine latticework of cracks leaving grains of syahi attached only to the base of the layer below.
-This structure gives the instrument its exceptional sonority and tonal quality among all percussion instruments and also the rich harmonics which range from its tuned pitch of a few hundred Hertz to a few KiloHertz.
+This structure gives the instrument its sonority and tonal quality, and its harmonics which range from its tuned pitch of a few hundred Hertz to a few KiloHertz.

 If the syahi is allowed to harden without rubbing it continuously, pockets of solidity would be left in the layers and distort the tone and also result in breakage of the grains from the layers within a short span, resulting in a jarring rattling sound during playing.